 - In-person and on-line events and tools, such as open houses, webinars, interactive maps, and visualization tools, in an effort to proactively plan for the future of our region.

 - Content for the website and all social media platforms, including Facebook, Twitter, and YouTube, in an effort to continue to build relationships with cities, counties, transportation partners, community-based organizations, and the private sector.

 - E-mail newsletters, including distribution lists, and online surveys, in an effort to proactively notify stakeholders and interested parties of visions, plans, and programs, as well as upcoming events.

-WFRC has developed the Public Involvement Policy (PIP) to be used in the development and adoption of the RTP, TIP, and Unified Planning Work Program, as well as other plans and programs.
-The PIP encourages residents of the Wasatch Front region to participate in the transportation planning and decision-making process.
+WFRC has developed the Public Participation Plan (PPP) to be used in the development and adoption of the RTP, TIP, and Unified Planning Work Program, as well as other plans and programs.
+The PPP encourages residents of the Wasatch Front region to participate in the transportation planning and decision-making process.